 - 1. Place the TTL on a level working surface. - 2.
 Raise the volume scale plate(s) to the upright and locked position. - 3.
 All parts needed to construct the airway are located within the TTL accessory case.

-Single-Lung and Infant-Lung Setup
+Single-Adult Lung or Infant-Lung Airway Setup